To Register & Vote in Clark County You Must:

 To vote in an upcoming election:

 - Currently registered: Voter registration forms may be mailed and postmarked or presented in person at least 29 days before the election date.
 If you are reporting a change of name or address, the changes will become effective for the next election.
 You will receive a new voter registration identification card.
 If you miss the 29-day cutoff your mailed registration form will be held and processed after the election.

-- Not registered in the State of Washington: If you are not currently registered anywhere in the State of Washington, you may submit your registration form in person at the Clark County Elections Department at least 8 days before the election date.
+- Not registered in the State of Washington: If you are not currently registered anywhere in the State of Washington, you may register up to 8 days before the election date as long as you submit your registration form in person at the Clark County Elections Department.

 Address changes must be made at least 29 days before the next election.
 You may do any one of the following: